hpowell20/cs2063-master/Fall2024/labs/Lab3/README.md

 ```
   * This will take the result of the activity intent action (in this case the action of taking a photo) and save the results to the gallery. ```startActivityForResult()```
   * Additional details can be found [here](http://developer.android.com/training/basics/intents/result.html#ReceiveResult).
+  * You may also find the photo gets saved to the file system outside of the gallery; this is fine for the purposes of the lab.

 **Task 9**